Extraterritoriality: End of extraterritoriality in China

 Qing law did not make a formal distinction between criminal and civil law.
-While efforts at legal reform were pursued in earnest in the last decade of the Qing dynasty, what was actually enacted failed to meaningfully address this lack of law regarding contracts, trade, or commerce.
+While efforts at legal reform were pursued in earnest in the last decade of the Qing dynasty, what was actually achieved failed to meaningfully address this lack of law in the areas of contracts, trade, or commerce.

 After the collapse of the Chinese government in 1911 and the ensuing administrative vacuum, the Chinese members of the Mixed Court were subsequently appointed by the Western powers, placing all inhabitants of the international settlement under de facto foreign jurisdiction.
-The success of the Northern Expedition in increasing the authority of the Chinese republic in the mid-1920s led to many governments giving up their more minor treaty ports without a fight.
-However, the treaty powers were unwilling to give up Shanghai, or their privileges within it, which remained the most prominent economic centre and treaty port, even as the others were disestablished.
+The success of the Northern Expedition in strengthening the authority of the Chinese republic in the mid-1920s led many governments to give up their more minor treaty ports without a fight.
+However, the treaty powers were unwilling to give up Shanghai, or their privileges within it, which remained the most prominent economic centre and treaty port.
 It was only after a confrontation between Shanghai police and Nationalist demonstrators in 1925 that Chinese authorities refused to enforce the verdicts of the Mixed Court; this led to its disestablishment in 1927 and replacement with a Chinese-run local court.

-In 1921, at the Conference on the Limitation of Armament in Washington, an international treaty called the Nine-Power Treaty was signed expressing the willingness of the parties to end extraterritoriality in China once a satisfactory legal system was established by China.
-As a result, a commission was established in 1926 that published a detailed report containing its findings and recommendations for the Chinese legal system.
+In 1921, at the Conference on the Limitation of Armament in Washington, an international treaty called the Nine-Power Treaty was signed which expressed the willingness of the parties to end extraterritoriality in China once a competent legal system was established by China.
+As a result, a commission was established in 1926 that published a detailed report which contained its findings and recommendations for the Chinese legal system.

 Extraterritoriality in China for non-diplomatic personnel ended at various times in the 20th century.
 Germany and Austria-Hungary lost their rights in China in 1917 after China declared war on them.
-The Soviet Union Russia made secret agreements that kept its rights until 1960, although publicity falsely stated that it gave them up in 1924.
+The Soviet Union made secret agreements that kept its rights until 1960, although it publicly falsely stated that it gave them up in 1924.

 In 1937, the status of the various foreign powers was thus:

-In 1929 the Nationalist government announced its goal of ending extraterritoriality.
+In 1929 the Nationalist government announced its goal of ending extraterritoriality completely.
 Negotiations with Britain, the main holder of such rights, went slowly.
-They ended with the Japanese invasion of 1937, as Japan seized Shanghai and the main treaty ports where extraterritoriality was in operation.
-When Britain and the United States went to war with Japan in late 1941, they became formal allies of China and made ending extraterritoriality an urgent goal.
-The United States focused on protecting its immigration restrictions.
-Britain sought and failed to secure guarantees for the freedom of its commerce.
-Both the U.S. and Britain relinquished extraterritorial rights with new treaties in 1943: the Sino-American Treaty for the Relinquishment of Extraterritorial Rights in China and the Sino-British Treaty for the Relinquishment of Extra-Territorial Rights in China.
-Other countries quickly followed.
+They ended with the Japanese invasion of 1937 when Japan seized Shanghai and the main treaty ports where extraterritoriality was in operation.
+When both countries declared war on Japan in late 1941, they became formal allies of China and made ending extraterritoriality an urgent goal which both the U.S. and Britain fulfilled with the treaties they signed with China in 1943.